joelkperkins/soft-boys-club-server/README.md

 $ git npm install
 ```

-After that, you can run Guild Chat like this:
+After that, you can run SBC Server like this:

 ```
 $ npm start